Monarch Multiplayer Cube

 Thematically, the Cube leans heavily on the "Monarch" aesthetic, with as many legendary Kings and Queens as possible.

-The Cube functions just fine under retail Limited 40 Card minimum deck lists, but after dozens of play sessions and iteration over multiple years I find it most enjoyable to draft this Cube with four packs of 12 cards per player (which minimizes wheeling the same cards over and over) with all players building 50-card decks (around 30 spells and 20 lands) which can offer greater variance if we play multiple games.
+The Cube functions just fine under retail Limited 40 Card minimum decks, but after dozens of play sessions and iteration over multiple years I find it most enjoyable to draft this Cube with four packs of 12 cards per player (which minimizes wheeling the same cards over and over) with all players building minimum 50 card decks.
+50-cards (around 30 spells and 20 lands) and can offer greater variance if multiple games are played, but getting the land balance right is not as intuitive since most players are used to 40 or 60 card mana base ratios.

 Mainboard Changelist+1, -1